Origin of Dazzle

-Origin of Dazzle is Dazzle Vision's first album.
-It was released on November 4, 2006 through Human Noise.
+Origin of Dazzle is Dazzle Vision's debut EP.
+It was released on November 3, 2005 through Human Noise.

 Style

-"Origin of Dazzle" is known to take influence from screamo, Maiko's vocals in particular sounding reminiscent to much screamo of the time.
+"Origin of Dazzle" is known to take influence from post-hardcore, Maiko's vocals in particular sounding reminiscent of much of those singers from the time.
 Maiko's overall view of the album was "I think that we wanted to make a strong impression on the music scene.
 We didn't want to sound like any other band out there, we shot for the stars."
 Leading to the band being dubbed screamo, J-pop, alternative metal, post-hardcore and forerunners of kawaii metal.